JatinMukati/Google-Data-Analytics-Capstone-Project/README.md

 The data was sourced from Motivate, a company that collects bike-sharing usage data for the City of Chicago.
 [Link to data](https://www.divvybikes.com/system-data) (public data).

 ### 4.2 Data Organization
 The dataset consists of monthly CSV files.
-Each file contains columns such as ride ID, ridership type, ride time, start and end locations, and geographic coordinates.
+Each file contains columns such as ride id, bike type, start time, end time, start station, end station, start location, end location, and whether the rider is a member or not.

 ### 4.3 Data Credibility
 The data is directly collected by Motivate, making it comprehensive, consistent, and reliable for the intended analysis.
 The data includes all rides taken during the time period.